ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

 ## Building an example with factory data

-Generating factory data set can be done manually using instructions described in [Generating factory data](#generating-factory-data) topic.
-But there is another way to generate factory data.
-Inside the nRF Connect build system, there is a script that generates factory data automatically using kConfigs and merges it to the firmware .hex file.
+Generating factory data set can be done manually using instructions described in [Generating factory data](#generating-factory-data) section.
+Another way is to use nRF Connect build system which generates factory data content automatically using kConfig options and includes it in the final firmware binary.

-To enable generating factory data set automatically go to example's directory and build an example with the following option:
+To enable generating factory data set automatically navigate to example's directory and build an example with the following option:

 ```
 $ west build -b nrf52840dk_nrf52840 -- -DCONFIG_CHIP_FACTORY_DATA_BUILD=y